 Spring Mountain State Park is located 30 miles west of Las Vegas.
 This historic ranch was a stopover for travelers on the Mormon and Spanish trails.
 Once owned by industrialist Howard Hughes, radio personalities Lum and Abner and German munitions heiress Vera Krupp, the Spring Mountain State Park is today the site of seasonal outdoor theater and concerts.
 The park is open year-round.

-Zion National Park, 158 miles north of Las Vegas across the Utah border, is a popular winter ski resort.
+Located 158 miles north of Las Vegas across the Utah border, is a popular winter ski resort.
 Colorful sandstone canyons, hot rocky deserts and cool forested plateaus are all part of Zion National Park.
 Zion Canyon is the largest and most visited canyon in the park.
 Here, the Virgin River has carved a spectacular gorge into the red and white sandstone.
 The 2,000 to 3,000-foot canyon walls loom high above the river and the tree and grass-covered canyon floor.